openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_system.rst

 Steps
 #####

+    1. Setup for system tests.
-    1. Log in to Horizon Dashboard.
+    2. Log in to Horizon Dashboard.
-    2. Navigate to Project -> Compute -> Instances
-    3. Launch instance VM_1 with image TestVM-VMDK and flavor m1.tiny in vcenter az.
+    3. Launch two instances in default network.
+Instances should belong to different az zones (nova and vcenter).
+    4. Check that instances can communicate with each other.
+    5. Disable port attached to instance in nova az.
+    6. Check that instances can't communicate with each other.
-    4. Launch instance VM_2 with image TestVM and flavor m1.tiny in nova az.
+    7. Enable port attached to instance in nova az.
-    5. Verify that VMs should communicate between each other.
-Send icmp ping from VM_1 to VM_2 and vice versa.
-    6. Disable NSX_port of VM_1.
-    7. Verify that VMs should communicate between each other.
-Send icmp ping from VM_2 to VM_1 and vice versa.
-    8. Enable NSX_port of VM_1.
-    9. Verify that VMs should communicate between each other.
-Send icmp ping from VM_1 to VM_2 and vice versa.
+    8. Check that instances can communicate with each other.
+    9. Disable port attached to instance in vcenter az.
+    10. Check that instances can't communicate with each other.
+    11. Enable port attached to instance in vcenter az.
+    12. Check that instances can communicate with each other.
+    13. Delete created instances.

 Expected result
 ###############

-Pings should get a response.
+NSX-T plugin should be able to manage admin state of ports.

 Check abilities to assign multiple vNIC to a single VM.